pauloamgomes/contentful-better-slugs/README.md

 ## Limitations

 Tested only with text and date fields, so not sure how it can behave with custom fields, it will depend on the value stored in the field.

+The slug generation is based on the speakingurl library - https://github.com/pid/speakingurl

 ## Todo